Peppershaker/PlugY_Save_Monitor/README.md

 Prevent Diablo II mod PlugY from corrupting saved games through automated interval backup and restore.

 ## How It Works
 PlugY is not a 100% stable mod and it crashes quite often.
 For me, the frequency is around once every few hours.
-When the crash hapens,  the game sometimes overwrites the character stash save file `char_name.d2s` with an empty file of under 1KB in size.
-This casues all of your items in your stash to dissappear.
+When the crash happens, the game sometimes overwrites the character stash save file `char_name.d2s` with an empty file of under 1KB in size.
+This causes all of your items in your stash to disappear.

 The script monitors for the file size of the save files, and when the file size goes under ~1KB, it will restore the backed up saved game files.

-Note that in order for the restore operation to complete, we will need to terminate `Game.exe` and reload the backup save files. *If you are running Diablo with admin priviliges, you will NOT be able to terminate the game without also running this script /w admin priviliges.*
+Note that for the restore operation to complete, we will need to terminate `Game.exe` and reload the backup save files. *If you are running Diablo with admin privileges, you will NOT be able to terminate the game without also running this script /w admin privileges.*

-In other words, if you are botting with D2ETAL you will need to run the script /w admin privilige.
+In other words, if you are botting with D2ETAL you will need to run the script /w admin privilege.

 ## Quick Start
-Open `plugy_save_monitor.py` with text monitor and change the save file locations.
+Open plugy_save_monitor.py with text monitor and change the save file locations.
 You can run the script afterwards.

 This script has no external dependencies.